-Extending Perl - Add-on Module
+Extending Perl - Add-on Modules

 - A major motivation of the Perl 5 redesign was to allow additional C libraries to be dynamically loaded into a running Perl interpreter.
-This feature is used to add major new functionality to Perl without having to recompile the Perl interpreter. - Perl modules can either be pure Perl literally just containing Perl code - or XS - containing code in C as well as Perl, to (for instance) provide an interface to an existing C library (like Tk). - We're going to look at how to use modules which have been made available to us by others. - When we are writing large programs, we want to structure our code as several Perl modules, with data hiding, abstraction and separate name spaces.
-This will be covered in the sixth lecture. - As well as the Perl standard library of functions (see perldoc perlfunc and lecture 4 for details) Perl comes with a large number of modules installed by default, which we can use simply by writing use modulename in our Perl programs.
+This feature is used to add major new functionality to Perl without having to recompile the Perl interpreter. - Perl modules can either be pure Perl literally just containing Perl code - or XS - containing code in C as well as Perl, to (for instance) provide an interface to an existing C library (like Tk). - In the sixth lecture, we'll cover how to write Perl modules, with all the usual good properties, eg. data hiding, abstraction and separate name spaces. - For now, we're going to look at how to use modules which have been made available to us by others. - As well as the Perl standard library of functions (see perldoc perlfunc and lecture 4 for details), Perl comes with a large number of modules installed by default, which we can use simply by writing use modulename in our Perl programs.
 So far we've met Function::Parameters and Data::Dumper.